elliotlarson/dev-notes/ruby-rails-auth-notes.md

 )
 ```

+This allows something like `User.from_omniauth(request.env["omniauth.auth"])` to be called on your `User` model.

 Then you add a button form to your login page that posts to: `/users/auth/google_oauth2`.

-When you post to this route, the `omniauth-google-oauth2` middelware builds a URL for Google's OAuth2 authorization endpoint, which looks like this:
+When you post to this route, the `omniauth-google-oauth2` middleware builds a URL for Google's OAuth2 authorization endpoint, which looks like this:

 > https://accounts.google.com/o/oauth2/auth?client_id=YOUR_CLIENT_ID&redirect_uri=YOUR_REDIRECT_URI&response_type=code&scope=REQUESTED_SCOPES&state=RANDOM_STRING